-With centers in Abu Dhabi and Dubai and medical partners in Al Ain, Fakih IVF is available to help couples and individuals facing male or female infertility throughout the UAE and abroad.
-Fakih IVF has a high rate of success in all of our wide variety of assisted reproduction treatments including IVF-ICSI, Mini IVF, Natural Cycle IVF, IUI, Gender Selection, Comprehensive Chromosomal Screening (CCS), Screening for hereditary diseases through PGD, Male Infertility and much more.
+With centers in Abu Dhabi and Dubai and medical partners in Al Ain, Fakih IVF Fertility Center is available to help couples and individuals facing male or female infertility throughout the UAE and abroad.
+Fakih IVF Fertility Center has a high rate of success in all of our wide variety of assisted reproduction treatments including IVF-ICSI, Mini IVF, Natural Cycle IVF, IUI, Gender Selection, Comprehensive Chromosomal Screening (CCS), Screening for hereditary diseases through PGD, Male Infertility and much more.

 Male Infertility may be caused by a range of factors, most of which affect the quantity and/or quality of sperm.
-Below is a description of the treatment options available at Fakih IVF and a short description of some of the more common causes of Male Infertility.
-If your cause of Male Infertility is not addressed below, do not hesitate to contact Fakih IVF to speak with a specialist and learn which treatment may benefit you.
+Below is a description of the treatment options available at Fakih IVF Fertility Center and a short description of some of the more common causes of Male Infertility.
+If your cause of Male Infertility is not addressed below, do not hesitate to contact Fakih IVF Fertility Center to speak with a specialist and learn which treatment may benefit you.

 Male Infertility Treatment Options